 A: We understand that travelling during this time is unpredictable and want to give you and your clients peace of mind when planning future journeys.

-Book any Diethelm Travel product before the end of 2020 for travel through 31 March 2021 with the ability to cancel for a full refund.
+Book any Diethelm Travel product now until the end of March 2021 with the option to cancel for a full refund – no questions asked – for travel through 31 October 2021.

 Note: Some flights and select hotels/products with limited capacity may be exempt as well as travel during peak periods.